ZaneH/kg/content/code/overview/using-a-terminal.md

 ### Running Programs

 To run a program, first it needs to be "executable."
-To make a program executable.
+To make a program executable, you'll use `chmod +x ...`.
 Assuming the program is executable, you can run it by typing the name of the program.
 For example, to run a program called "hello", run `./hello`.

 ## Beginner Friendly Tools